Agency vs. Corporate Recruiting: Which One Is Best to Work With?

 Level of engagement

-Agency versus corporate recruiters also have different motivations for staying engaged with their searches.
-For agency recruiters, their objectives are to fulfill their contract with a client and collect their commission upon making a successful hire.
+Agency and corporate recruiters also have different motivations for staying engaged with their searches.
+Agency recruiters’ objectives are to fulfill their contract with a client and collect their commission upon making a successful hire.
 Corporate recruiters’ motivation is to meet their departmental goals and hire people who are the right fit for their company.

 Size of professional network

-Agency recruiters are natural-born networkers.
-To be able to successfully hire for many different roles at different companies, they must maintain a consistent, diverse stream of candidates in their talent pipeline.
+Agency recruiters like those at 4 Corner Resources are natural-born networkers.
+To successfully hire for many different roles at different companies, they must maintain a consistent, diverse stream of candidates in their talent pipeline.
 Because of this, they form long-standing relationships with people from a range of backgrounds.
-This is in contrast to corporate recruiters, who don’t usually have the same volume or assortment of contacts.
+This contrasts with corporate recruiters, who don’t usually have the same volume or assortment of contacts.

 Adaptability

-If a position is particularly challenging to fill or the market is experiencing a talent shortage, corporate recruiters may have more flexibility to adjust the hiring timeline or change the requirements than an agency recruiter, who is bound by the terms of a contract.
-An agency recruiter, on the other hand, may be able to help companies find creative ways to address hiring needs based on their experience with other organizations.
+Suppose a position is particularly challenging to fill or the market is experiencing a talent shortage.
+In that case, corporate recruiters may have more flexibility to adjust the hiring timeline or change the requirements than an agency recruiter, who is bound by the terms of a contract.
+On the other hand, an agency recruiter may be able to help companies find creative ways to address hiring needs based on their experience with other organizations.

 Confidentiality

-Both agency and corporate recruiters bear an ethical responsibility to maintain the confidentiality of their candidates and clients.
+Both agency and corporate recruiters are ethically responsible for maintaining the confidentiality of their candidates and clients.
 If you need iron-clad security around your search, however, using an in-house recruiter is the safest bet.
-Agency recruiters sometimes cannot disclose the clients that they’re working with, but sometimes the details of a role or the job requirements will make it easy enough to put the puzzle pieces together for someone who’s digging for information.
+Agency recruiters sometimes cannot disclose the clients that they’re working with, but sometimes, the details of a role or the job requirements will make it easy enough to put the puzzle pieces together for someone who’s digging for information.

 Active vs. passive candidates

-Corporate recruiters engage mainly with active candidates–those professionals who are actively searching for a new job and applying to the company’s openings.
-Agency recruiters do a lot of networking with passive candidates–people who are currently employed, but may be open to making a career move for the right opportunity.
-Targeting passive candidates can help companies connect with talent they wouldn’t have reached by merely positing a job listing.
+Corporate recruiters engage mainly with active candidates–professionals actively searching for a new job and applying to the company’s openings.
+Agency recruiters do a lot of networking with passive candidates–people who are currently employed but may be open to making a career move for the right opportunity.
+Targeting passive candidates can help companies connect with the talent they wouldn’t have reached by posting a job.
 It’s one of the best strategies to fill openings in a competitive market.

 For companies

-Many companies opt to supplement their in-house recruiting teams with outside help from a staffing agency, which lets them reap the benefits of deep company expertise and a rich talent pool.
+A corporate recruiter can offer stability, discretion, close company knowledge, and direct accessibility, while an agency recruiter can provide speed, industry expertise, and broader access to more diverse talent.
+The good news is it’s not an all-or-nothing choice.
+Many companies opt to supplement their in-house recruiting teams with outside help from a staffing agency.
+This is true for many of our clients, who reap the benefits of deep company expertise and a wide, rich talent pool.

 Related: How In-House HR and External Recruiting Agencies Can Work Hand In Hand